mauro3/CORDS/Workshop-Reproducible-Research/lectures/git.md

             text-file.txt

     nothing added to commit but untracked files present (use "git add" to track)

+We do as we are told by git:

     $ git add text-file.txt
     $ git commit -am "My first git commit"
     [master (root-commit) 0beeefb] My first git commit